JayWan/JayWan.github.io/_posts/2017-11-16-Design-Patterns.md

 Can’t close against all types of changes, we have to choose.

 ## Liskov Substitution Principle
-Subtypes can substitute for base types.
-> "A method that works on an instance of type T, should also work on any subtype of T."
+Subtypes can substitute for base types.<br> "***A method that works on an instance of type T, should also work on any subtype of T.***"
 {: .notice}

 ### Symptoms: